Reviewable Whole of Life Insurance Policies – Pros and cons

 Life Insurance policy changes

-These policies are generally inexpensive at the start and therefore appear as an affordable solution, to the problem of how to pay the Inheritance Tax charge on an estate.
+These policies are generally inexpensive at the start and therefore appear like an affordable solution, to the problem of how to pay the Inheritance Tax charge on an estate.
 This often changes 10 years into the plan, as the cost of these policies generally get reviewed after the first 10 years, and then every five years after that.

 It is very common for the premium figures to increase dramatically during these reviews with a consequent cut in cover or a combination of increased premium costs and decreased levels of cover.